monitoring-agency/q-docs/docs/deployment/advanced/cronjobs.md

 - `GenericKVP`: all unreferenced KVPs can be deleted
 - `Labels`: all unreferenced labels can be deleted
 - `ScheduledObject`: if their reference to `object_id` doesn't exist anymore, it can be deleted
+- `OrderedListItems` they get unreferenced each time a new item must be inserted, instead of appended